How to Report Harassment on Facebook in a Few Easy Steps

 Besides harassment, DoNotPay can help you solve other problems that cost you time and money.
 The greatest thing—you can do it from the comfort of your home in just a few minutes.
-Create a DoNotPay account in a web browser or download the iOS app, and explore other features that can make your life easier:
+Create a DoNotPay account in a web browser, and explore other features that can make your life easier:

 - Challenge parking tickets